fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 }

 //
-// The Refresh() method should be called if the state
+// The Refresh() method is called if the state of the widget changes or the
-//   of the widget changes or the theme is changed
+// theme is changed
 //
-// Note: The background and foreground colours are
-//   set from the current theme
+// Note: The background and foreground colours are set from the current theme
 //
 func (r *myWidgetRenderer) Refresh() {
 	r.text.Text = r.widget.text